precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 #### Tapping Force Hold

 NOTE: This option has been replaced by `QUICK_TAP_TERM` in QMK.
-See https://docs.qmk.fm/#/ChangeLog/20230226?id=quick-tap-term for a quick overview of the breaking change.
+See [the changelog for version 0.20.0](https://docs.qmk.fm/#/ChangeLog/20230226?id=quick-tap-term) for a quick overview of the breaking change.
 This section will be updated in the near future.

 The first in the list and an important tap hold setting for home row mods is `TAPPING_FORCE_HOLD`.